 Reposted from the INMA Mobile Strategies Blog.

-When Apple had its big new tech reveal back in September, the advent of apps for Apple TV was an interesting development and one that might have piqued media companies’ interest.
+When Apple had its big new tech, the advent of apps for Apple TV was an interesting development and one that might have piqued media companies’ interest.

 There’s a lot of “wait and see” as to whether adding apps to the traditional television experience heralds a new heyday for the medium or not.
 But should media companies choose to wait and observe rather than take the plunge?
 Or can they capitalise now on tvOS by translating their offerings into new product strategies?